Passport system in the Soviet Union

 The passport system of the Union of Soviet Socialist Republics was an organisational framework of the single national civil registration system based upon identification documents, and managed in accordance with the laws by ministries and other governmental bodies authorised by the Constitution of the USSR in the sphere of internal affairs.

 1917–1932

 The foundations of the passport system of the Russian Empire, inherited by the Russian Republic in March 1917 for eight months, were thrown into confusion by the October Revolution, which dismantled all the state apparatus, including the police as one of the key elements of this system.
-The assertion that in the first post-revolutionary years an internal passport system did not exist at all, neither in the RSFSR nor in the USSR (established 29 December 1922), is only partially true: old passports were not made null and void as an instrument of identification.
-However, by 1917 certain sections of the adult population had no passports at all: many peasants, soldiers and officers, prisoners, etc.
+An official passport system did not exist in the early RSFSR nor in the USSR (established 29 December 1922).
+Pre-revolutionary passports continued to be used as identification, but large sections of the adult population had no passports at all: many peasants, soldiers and officers, prisoners, etc.